-Most new moms believe their babies are geniuses.
-They may claim it's all thanks to good genes or special books or certain foods, but one thing's for sure: Their babies' smarts have nothing to do with whether or not they breastfeed, according to a September 2015 study published in PLOS ONE.
+Most moms believe their kids are geniuses.
+They may claim it's all thanks to good genes or special books or certain foods, but one thing's for sure: Their children's smarts have nothing to do with whether or not they were breastfed, according to a March 2017 study in the Journal of Pediatrics.

 "Mothers should be aware that they are not harming their child if they choose not to, or cannot, breastfeed," says Sophie von Stumm, PhD, study co-author and senior lecturer at Goldsmiths University of London.
 "Being bottle-fed as an infant won't cost your child a chance at a university degree later in life."

-What's interesting is that this study directly contradicts several earlier studies that found breastfeeding is connected to a child's intelligence.
-Most recently, in March 2015, The Lancet Global Health published research that found an association between not only breastfeeding and increased intelligence, but also gaining a more advanced education and higher income as an adult.
+But what's interesting is that the September 2015 study directly contradicts several earlier studies that found breastfeeding is connected to a child's intelligence.
+In March 2015, for example, The Lancet Global Health published research that found an association between not only breastfeeding and increased intelligence, but also gaining a more advanced education and higher income as an adult.

-But which study is right?
+So which group of studies is right?
 It's worth noting that the Lancet research looked at only two IQ scores (once at 19 months and again at age 30) from each of the 3,500 participants, while the PLOS ONE study looked at nine IQ scores from each of the more than 11,000 twins, so the PLOS ONE study is much larger and uses more data points.
+But to answer that questions more accurately, we turned to a few experts.

 So Is Breast Always Best?

 There's no denying the numerous health benefits of breastfeeding.
-Over the last year alone, medical experts have discovered or confirmed that a mother's milk can shape the baby's immune system for later in life, reduce common infections, better prepare a child for solid foods, protect the baby against environmental pollution and lower the risk of developing childhood leukemia.
+Medical experts have found that a mother's milk can shape the baby's immune system for later in life, reduce common infections, better prepare a child for solid foods, protect the baby against environmental pollution and lower the risk of developing childhood leukemia.

 Draion "Dr. Drai" Burch, DO, a board-certified obstetrician and gynecologist, is also a firm believer in breastfeeding.
 "Giving your baby breast milk protects them against infections, protects them from developing allergies, may prevent obesity and may lower the risk of Sudden Infant Death Syndrome (SIDS)," he says.